marmelab/react-admin/docs/Fields.md

 ## Styling Fields

-All field components accept the `style` prop, which overrides the default style of the field *container*:
+All field components accept a `style` prop, which overrides the default style of the field *container*:

 {% raw %}
 ```jsx